bgross0/tempo1/scripts/README.md

-# TaskJet Scripts
+# Tempo Scripts

-This directory contains various utility scripts for development, deployment, and maintenance of the TaskJet application.
+This directory contains various utility scripts for development, deployment, and maintenance of the Tempo application.

 ## Directory Structure